alexadmin/it_overview/README.md

 - create table "version" in database and increment/decrement version, application should compare own version in db version (1, p.
 328)
 - migration roll-back script copy data to temp table before delete column, and copy back when necessary (1, p.
 329)
 - in hardcode monolith it is better to record app to db table links (1, p.
 331)
+- during deploy read DB tables and parse code, you can which table some app uses (1, p.
+331)

 ### Database migrations